idriswardere/loki/README.md

 # World

 The world that these generative agents are based in is called Talis.
 Talis is as adjacent to Earth as possible, in the sense that there is a heaven and hell that are physically above and below Talis.
 Talis has seven main regions, and all NPCs within the project hail from one of these seven regions.
 Along with each region comes its own unique government, culture, economy, and more.
+These details are what comprise the modules that the model uses to create immersive dialogue.

 The largest region is called Wei, and is based on China in regards to etymology and culture, as well as certain motifs that are important for the region’s characters.
 Wei is the strongest region in terms of magic, and is bordered by Valterre in the West.